GeorgeFedoseev/DeepSpeech/README.md

 dataset crawled from [voxforge.com](http://www.repository.voxforge1.org/downloads/Russian/Trunk/Audio/Main/16kHz_16bit/).

 Created ASR system was applied to speech search task in big collection of video files.
+Implemented search service allows to jump to a particular moment in video where requested text is being spoken.

 Here is a demo: